-7.1 All windows have now been replaced with double glazed pvc frames.
+- 7.1 All windows have now been replaced with double glazed pvc frames.
 The Nave high level clerestory windows are in hardwood frames as they are structurally load bearing which support part of the high level roof over.

-Previously the felt flashing below the high window cill is bulging in places and the angles corner mullion base is disrupted and leakage is showing internally.
+These would benefit from redecoration. - Previously the felt flashing below the high window cill is bulging in places and the angles corner mullion base is disrupted and leakage is showing internally.
 This has now been repaired with a lead substitute flashing.

-7.2 Some of the high level widows, external concrete lintels in the Church have hairline cracks at the mid span.
+- 7.2 Some of the high level widows, external concrete lintels in the Church have hairline cracks at the mid span.
 These should be monitored quinquennially to check for deterioration.
-No further cracks or movement have been noted since the last inspection.
+No further cracks or movement have been noted since the last inspection. - 7.3 The Vestry window has been broken by vandals, it is understood that 1 the PCC are in discussions with a glazier to replace with toughened or laminated glass.